Secret Pasture and Woodland Eco Camping

 Cilrath Wood Camping is focused around an old unploughed four acre hay pasture with scenic countryside views, semi-ancient woodland rich in fauna and flora and a beautiful conservation lake fed by two babbling brooks; all of which are far from any dwelling or roadway.

 Ten pitches in total are available with beautiful and peaceful outlooks where many hidden natural treasures are to be found throughout the seasons.
-Six large pitches spaced far apart in the four acre old hay meadow bordered by an ancient woodland and a wildlife conservation lake, two campervan pitches are on firm and slightly elevated ground suited to motor vehicles and several slightly more secluded pitches are hidden within the fringes of the woodland for those seeking a lightweight and more wild camp adventure.
+Six large pitches spaced far apart in the four acre old hay meadow bordered by an ancient woodland and a wildlife conservation lake, two campervan pitches are on firm and slightly elevated ground suited to motor vehicles and several slightly more secluded pitches are hidden within the fringes of the woodland for those seeking a more wild camp adventure with smaller light weight equipment.
 In the furthest corner of the Old Hay Meadow it is possible to bring several pitches together to form a traditional group encampment.
 Pitches have a regularly mowed area or a natural forest floor of wood chippings and include a picnic bench with seating and a fire bowl with a cooking grill for that real outdoor living experience.